Email Security 2023

 Careful selection of recipients

 As NHS.net has a Global Address Book, it is important to ensure to check you are sending to person.
-The suffixes should be checked before sending i.e Jess Brown (SOMERSET CCG) rather than Jess Brown (DEVON CCG).
+The suffixes should be checked before sending i.e Jess Brown (NHS Somerset) rather than Jess Brown (NHS Devon ).
 It is your responsibility to make sure you select the right person.